-No matter where they’re taken, all photos of Prince George have on thing in common: He’s always wearing shorts.
+No matter where they’re taken, most photos of Prince George have had one thing in common: He’s always wearing shorts.
 So what’s the deal?
 Is he fighting back against the physical and social constraint of pants?
 Can he not find any pants that fit?
 Does he just feel naturally warm all the time?

 Turns out it’s actually a royal family tradition for young boys to wear shorts instead of pants until they’re about eight years old.